a4lg/ffuzzy/README.md

 ### Advanced pre-filtering

-To narrow fuzzy hash pairs to compare, ffuzzy v0.2 provides two ways for pre-filtering (*Note:* you have to make sure that each value in the set of normalized fuzzy hashes is unique):
+To narrow fuzzy hash pairs to compare, ffuzzy version 0.2 provides two ways for pre-filtering (*Note:* you have to make sure that each value in the set of normalized fuzzy hashes is unique):